cardinalhorizon/vms7-native-web/README.md

-# smartCARS Native
+# Native for phpVMS 7

-Welcome to smartCARS Native, a native implementation of the smartCARS 3 API directly within phpVMS 7 via a module.
+Welcome to Native, a native implementation of the smartCARS 3 API directly within phpVMS 7 via a module.

 This module was created to address proper phpVMS 7 best practices for handling data, which are not present in the 1st party solution, located at https://github.com/invernyx/smartcars-3-public-api.